PLhery/node-twitter-api-v2/doc/plugins.md

   onBeforeRequest?: TTwitterApiBeforeRequestHook
   /* Executed when a request succeeds (failed requests don't trigger this hook). */ onAfterRequest?: TTwitterApiAfterRequestHook
+  // Error handling in classic requests
+  /* Executed when Twitter doesn't reply (network error, server disconnect). */ onRequestError?: TTwitterApiRequestErrorHook
+  /* Executed when Twitter reply but with an error? */ onResponseError?: TTwitterApiResponseErrorHook
   // Stream requests
   /* Executed when a stream request is about to be prepared.
 This method **can't** return a `Promise`. */ onBeforeStreamRequestConfig?: TTwitterApiBeforeStreamRequestConfigHook